 First, make a list of qualities you want your students to have when they leave your classroom.

-I don’t want my students just know a lot of science so they can pass their EOC exam (although I have been in a district that has forced me to care about that 😏) I care a WHOLE LOT MORE about the type of person they are growing into, and how that translates to them having success after high school.
+I don’t want my students to just know a lot of science so they can pass their EOC exam (although I have been in a district that has forced me to care about that 😏) I care a WHOLE LOT MORE about the type of person they are growing into, and how that translates to them having success after high school.

 Here are some of the qualities on my list: